Probing Lorentz violation in $2\nu\beta\beta$ using single electron spectra and angular correlations

 where $C$ is a constant including NME, $ K\equiv \varepsilon_1 + \varepsilon_2 -2m_e $ is the total kinetic energy of the two electrons and

-are factors that incorporate the deviations of the electron spectra from their SM forms.
-Deriving also the decay rate versus $\varepsilon_1$ and $\cos(\theta_{12})$, we get the expressions of the angular correlation and its deviation from the SM form:
+incorporate the deviations of the electron spectra from their SM forms.
+Deriving also the decay rate versus $\varepsilon_1$ and $\cos(\theta_{12})$, we get the expressions of the angular correlation and its deviation from the SM form due to LIV

-where $ \alpha_{\text{SM}} \equiv (dH^{2\nu}_{00}/d\varepsilon_1)/(dG^{2\nu}_{00}/d\varepsilon_1)$ is the SM angular correlation while its SME expression is:
+where $ \alpha_{\text{SM}} \equiv (dH^{2\nu}_{00}/d\varepsilon_1)/(dG^{2\nu}_{00}/d\varepsilon_1)$ is the SM angular correlation while its SME expression is

 Deriving the decay rate expression versus $\cos(\theta_{12})$